react-native-community/discussions-and-proposals/proposals/0000-arraybuffer-support-in-turbomodules.md

 #### C++

 No changes are needed in JSI.
-Its in-place support for `ArrayBuffer` already provides the necessary in-place conversion functionality.
+Its built-in support for `ArrayBuffer` already provides the necessary in-place conversion functionality.

 #### Java